Omnija/Project-Mini-Luna-deprecated/README.md

 We do not take credit for any of the added models, and thank the contributers on our behalf for making this project possible.

 ### Features
-Expanding every character to have 16 costume slots.
+Expanding every character to have extra costume slots.

 Added Playable Mii Enemy Fighters to DLC